Xiaojiean/MRlab-2019-surgery/README.md

 ## Functionalities
 ## Move the bone and his fragments
-The bone can be grabbed and moved around the scenes with only two fingers.
+The bone can be grabbed and moved around the scene with only two fingers.
 It can also be decomposed into his small fragments parts.
 A menu button can then reset the initial position of the object.

 ## Edit opacity
 Another function that we implemented was the ability to change the transparency level of the object when needed to be hidden.
 The initial opacity can be restored through a menu button.